Teacher Apprenticeship Minnesota is a new sponsor of registered teacher apprenticeship programs in the state in partnership with Education Minnesota.

-- Get your bachelor’s degree and a Tier III teaching license in three years WITHOUT going into debt.
+- Get your bachelor’s degree and a Tier III teaching license in three years WITHOUT any tuition costs.

 - Most course credits and standards met through on-the-job training.

-- Wage increases — on top of contractual pay increases — every year of the program.
+- Wage increases — on top of contractual pay increases — at least once throughout the program.

 - All related instruction by a PELSB-approved provider.